Release Notes & Frequently Asked Questions

 • The data used by public health comes from a wide variety of places within local communities, such as: hospitals, laboratories, doctors' offices, sewersheds, and the vital statistics office.

-• Reporting to the CDC is voluntary, CDC does not have direct authority to require data reporting.
+• Reporting to the CDC by state and territorial health departments is typically voluntary, as CDC does not have direct authority to require data reporting.
 Additionally, as of May 11, 2023, the federal COVID-19 public health emergency has ended, ending CDC's authorization to collect certain types of public health data.

 • Learn more about CDC's efforts to strengthen data availability here.

-• In contrast, wastewater (sewage) is tested for specific viruses, such as SARS-CoV-2 (the virus that causes COVID-19).
-Wastewater testing allows CDC to detect infectious diseases circulating in a community, even if people don't have symptoms.
-By measuring virus levels in untreated wastewater over time, public health officials can determine if infections are increasing or decreasing in an area.
-Levels that are relatively close to what the area normally sees are considered "Minimal" or "Low" while levels that are much higher than the area normally sees are "High" or "Very High."
+• Wastewater testing allows CDC to monitor infectious diseases in a community, even if people don't have symptoms.
+By tracking virus levels in wastewater over time, public health officials can determine if infections are increasing or decreasing in an area.
 More detailed methods can be found in About Wastewater Data | National Wastewater Surveillance System | CDC.

 • A Health Service Area (HSA) is a geographic area that combines one or more counties that are next to each other to form a region.
 The region is relatively self-contained with respect to hospital care.